jeanpaulvanr/Devops-Course-Starter/README.md

 ```

 ### Step 4: Set up environment variables (Settings/Configuration - New Application Setting)

+Remember to include the MongoDB connection string variable here.

 NB By default, App Services assume your app is listening on either port 80 or 8080.
 Set the WEBSITES_PORT app setting to match your container’s behaviour.

 ### Step 5: Start your app.